anetapiekut/SMI205_Assessment2_2023/README.md

 # 1. Replication report - template

-Edit `SMI205_Assessment2_Template` by adding pieces of your work into it.
+Edit `SMI205_Assessment2_Template.Rmd` by adding pieces of your work into it.
 It is a template prepared to help you to write a transparent research report.
 Your job is to make your research fully reproducible.

-Publish it on as a reproducible report on Rpubs and create project repository on Github (optional).
+Publish it as a reproducible report on [Rpubs.com](https://rpubs.com/) website and create a project repository on Github (optional).

-> Use you student number to name your Rpubs and Github accounts so your
+> Use your student number to name your Rpubs and Github accounts so your
 > work is anonymous.

+As any template, it can be improved, so go on and make edits so your report is even more transparent.

 ## 1.1.
 Your Workflow

-As with other project, organise your work transparently into a hierarchy of folders.
+As with other projects, organise your work transparently into a hierarchy of folders.

 Project TIER Protocol 4.0 (<https://www.projecttier.org/tier-protocol/protocol-4-0/>) offers an